tmagcaya/Internship-Bootcamp/README.md

 - ✅ **Full refund guarantee** if you don't find an internship (requirements must be met)

 ### Tier 2: General Admission - $50
-- ✅ Access to all weekly sessions
+- ✅ 5 Weekly cohort sessions
 - ✅ WhatsApp channel access
 - ✅ Basic templates and resources

 > **Scholarships available for both tiers** - financial need should not be a barrier
 ---

 ## 📚 Resources